 3. Identify the fourth level of the organisational chart.
 Get linked in with this amorphous group.

-Contact us for free workshop outlines on developing positive political skills.
+Contact us for more information on face-to-face and virtual sessions on developing positive political skills.